adamuag/ChatBot/README.md

 # ChatBot
-A course FQA chatbot that helps users answer common questions.
+A course FAQ chatbot that helps users answer common questions.
 This uses data from #ZoomCampLLMCourse.